waraunika/note-cn/Chapter 1 Introduction to Computer Network.md

 - routing
 	- when there are multiple paths between source and destination, a proper route should be chosen
 	- routing uses the best path in each network
-1. define protocol
-2. explain about connection oriented and connection less service
-3. what do you mean by network architecture
-4. why do you need layering
-5. why do we need layered protocol architecture
-6. what are the reasons for using layered network architecture
-7. why layering is important
-8. what are the layer design issues
-9. explain design issues for layers in detail
-10. explain about the design issues of computer network software
 # 1.4 OSI Model and TCP/IP Model
 ## OSI Model
 - International Standard Organisation (ISO) has developed a reference for network design in 1977 commonly known as Open System Interconnection